RobHolme/vscode-hl7tools/README.md

 # HL7 Tools for Visual Studio Code README
 This is a Visual Studio Code extension for working with HL7 v2.x files.
-It provides basic syntax highlighting, and the following features:
+It provides basic syntax highlighting, along with the following features:
 * display field description when mouse is hovered over a field.
 * highlight user specified fields in the message.
 * mask out identifying fields in the message.